hiveot/idprov-standard/docs/idprov-protocol.md

 >    postOOB: "https://server:port/idprov/oobsecret",
 >    postProvisionRequest: "https://server:port/idprov/provreq",
 >  },
->  oobsHashAlg: [Argon2id, bcrypt, scrypt, PBKDF2],
 >  caCert: PEM,
 >  version: "1"
 > }
 ```

-At this stage the client assumes that the server CA certificate is valid.
-The client MUST use the provided CA certificate with the TLS client for any further requests to the provided endpoints.
-The OOB secret hash in the provisioning step will only succeed if the server has the same OOB secret.
-Once that verification succeeds on both client and server, the trust is established and the client uses the information provided.
+The client MUST continue using the provided CA certificate with the TLS client for any further requests to the provided endpoints.
+To ensure the server providing the directory is the same as the server answering the provisioning request.
+The server is still untrusted until the provisioning request response signature is verified.

 The path '/idprov/directory' is the default.
 A discovery service is allowed to advertise a different path.